wso2/docs-is/en/docs/sso/enable-single-sign-on.md

+# Enable Single Sign On for your applications

-# What is Single Sign On (SSO)?
+## What is Single Sign On (SSO)?

 < Brief intro for Single sign on section>

-- Same Protocol
-- Cross Protocol

-## Enable Single Sign On for your applications
+## How to Enable SSO for your Applications?

 < Explain by default SSO is enabled between apps configured in IS >